robsontenorio/marina/multiple/README.md

 This document describes how to set up multiple projects on the same server using Docker.

+## When to use it

+- Projects does not have a lot of traffic.
+- You want to save money.

 ## Pre-requisites

 - A project on GitHub.